 In this section, we will access a recording through the portal.
 It is best to have created a recording at this point by following the steps above.

-On the left-side menu, locate and click on the Storage menu.
+On the left-side menu, locate and click the Storage menu.
 Click Files.

 If your container was properly configured, your meeting recording will show up on the list of files.

-Click on a file to view details.
+Click a file to view details.
 To listen to the recording online, click Publish URI.